MojangPlsFix/othello/README.md

-# othello
+# Othello
-Othello Project for Design your own App Seminar
+Othello/Reversi Project for Design your own App Seminar